 SABF is committed to expanding these author visits throughout the calendar year.
 If you are a teacher, librarian, or school administrator interested in booking one of these meaningful teaching sessions, please contact our Educational Outreach Coordinator, Edith Esparza-Young.

 Students wishing to participate in the San Antonio Book Festival have several options.
 Every year we are looking to fill positions for student introducers and volunteers.

 Each year we select student presenters from area schools to introduce authors at Festival sessions.
 Student introducers receive an advance copy of the author’s book to help with preparation; the student’s teacher can receive a copy as well.

 Group Visits to the Festival

 Through partnerships with non-profit organizations such as SAReads, Girls, Inc., Boys and Girls Club, Divas, Inc., and others, over 400 kids from underserved areas participate in this special program of the Festival.
 The kids are transported to the Festival where they take part in the activities, hear author presentations, and receive a Festival author’s book and a Festival T-shirt.

-If you are interested and plan to organize a group of students or kids to attend the Book Festival at the Central Library and Southwest School of Art on Saturday, April 7, please contact Sherry Layman.
+If you are interested and plan to organize a group of students or kids to attend the Book Festival at the Central Library and Southwest School of Art on Saturday, April 6, please contact Edith Esparza-Young.
 We recommend that students bring their own lunch.
 There will also be food trucks on site.